-This bill would delete the exemption from the violation point count that would be given for a conviction of the 3 provisions specified above, except for a violation committed by a person riding a bicycle.
-The bill would increase the base fines for a conviction under each of the first 2 provisions from \$20 to \$50 and the fine for a 2nd or subsequent offense from \$50 to \$100 and would also apply these prohibitions to a person riding a bicycle.
-The bill would also increase the base fine for driving while using an electronic wireless communications device to write, send, or read a text-based communication from \$20 to \$50 for a first offense and from \$50 to \$100 for each subsequent offense and would apply this prohibition to a person riding a bicycle.
-The bill would also impose a total fine amount of \$20 for a first offense and \$50 for each subsequent offense for a violation of the above prohibitions when the offense is committed while riding a bicycle.
+The bill also would increase the base fines for a violation of any of the above described prohibitions involving driving a motor vehicle while using a wireless telephone or electronic wireless communications device from \$20 to \$50 and the fine for a 2nd or subsequent offense from \$50 to \$100, would apply those prohibitions to a person riding a bicycle, and would impose a total fine amount of \$20 for a first offense and \$50 for each subsequent offense for a violation of those prohibitions when the offense is committed while riding a bicycle.
 By expanding the scope of existing crimes, the bill would impose a state-mandated local program.

-(3) Existing law prohibits a law enforcement officer from stopping a vehicle for the sole purpose of determining whether the driver is violating the prohibition of driving a motor vehicle while using a wireless telephone.
+(4) Existing law prohibits a law enforcement officer from stopping a vehicle for the sole purpose of determining whether the driver is violating the prohibition of driving a motor vehicle while using a wireless telephone.